varugheseben/edurek-data_science/Time Series Analysis and Forecasting Methods/Introduction.md

    Rolling statistics compute moving averages or other metrics over a fixed-size sliding time window.

 ## ACF (Autocorrelation Function) and PACF(Partial Autocorrelation Function)
   In time series analysis, ACF anf PACF are essential diagnostic tools used to measure how data points in a time series relate to their own historical past values (lags).
+Basically ACF and PACF helps us to determine how many lags(past values) we need to use for forecasting.
+  - In timer series analysis, **AUtocorrelation Function(ACF)** measures the linear relationship between a variable’s current value and its past values over various time intervals (lags).
+The prefix auto means self.
+Instead of measuring the relationship between two different variables (like height and weight), autocorrelation measures how a single variable correlates with itself shifted back in time.
+    ACF: Measures the total correlation between $Y_t$ and $Y_{t-k}$, including all the indirect effects of the intermediate lags ($Y_{t-1}, Y_{t-2}$, etc.).

+  - **Partial Autocorrelation Function** strips away the intermediary lags and finds the direct relations between two time series value.
+    PACF (Partial ACF): Measures the direct correlation between $Y_t$ and $Y_{t-k}$ after stripping away the predictive linear effects of all shorter-interval lags.

 ## Time Series Models used for forecasting
   - **Auto Regression(AR) Model** : A time series model which uses past observation from the linear regression model to predict the values.